ourlifeloop/marketing/src/cms/training-faqs/what-do-i-do-with-these-tools.md

 ---
 question: What do I do with these tools?
-answer: -Share with your residents.
+answer: Share with your residents.
 It will keep them entertained!
 isMobile: false
 topics:
   - resident-engagement